Where To Live in Portugal: Lisbon or Porto

 Infrastructure in both cities is good.
 If you like driving, you’ll love the Lisbon and Porto highways.

 There you have it.
-We’ve tried to give you a basic comparison between two cities.
+We’ve tried to give you a basic comparison between the two cities.
 Hope this helps you to make a decision.
 No matter what your decision is, we believe you’re going to have an amazing time in Portugal.
-Before you leave, make sure you check our Portugal for Digital Nomads guide for more information.